News About AXYS and the X & Y Variation Community

 Klinefelter and All XY Variations Program at the Children’s Hospital of Philadelphia

 In 2015, the AXYS Board of Directors created the AXYS Clinic and Research Consortium (ACRC).
 This exciting development committed us to organize, fund and expand a consortium that operates as independent clinics which collaborate with one another, share informational resources, and explore opportunities to participate in joint research projects.
-In addition, AXYS organizes annual meetings of the consortium where members meet to discuss topics important to the SCA community.

 One goal of AXYS is to ensure that all families impacted by X and Y chromosome variations have access to the best available evaluation and treatments.
 The ACRC is an important means of achieving that goal.